 For students with Federal Direct Loans, the Department of Education offers several repayment plans to help students successfully repay their loans.
 You can review the repayment plan options on the infographic below.

-Even more valuable information about the various payment plans can be found on Federal Student Aid or NerdWallet by clicking the infographic.
+Even more valuable information about the various payment plans can be found on Federal Student Aid.

 Tip: Setup an account on your servicer's website and keep your contact information up-to-date.